River House (New York City)

-River House is a co-op apartment building located at 435 East 52nd Street in Manhattan, New York City.
+River House is a co-op apartment building located at 435 East 52nd Street in Manhattan, New York City, with its rear entrance on East 53rd Street, and is technically therefore in the Sutton Place neighborhood.

 History

 The 26-story River House was constructed in 1931 on the site of a former cigar factory and designed by William Lawrence Bottomley in the Art Deco style.
-Designed for cooperative ownership, the building featured 78 apartments with 12-rooms, 6 baths, and two fireplaces.
+Designed for cooperative ownership, the building featured 78 apartments with 12 rooms, 6 baths, and two fireplaces.
 Originally, the building featured a pier where residents could dock their yachts, but that amenity was lost with the construction of the FDR Drive.
 The building has a gated cobblestone courtyard featuring a fountain.

 During the Great Depression, residents defaulted on mortgage interest payments and the court ruled the property could be sold as a foreclosure in 1941.
 In 1948, the building was bought by Tishman Realty & Construction who wanted to split the suites into 170 smaller apartments.
 Tenants opposed the renovations and sought legal counsel to retain their apartments intact.

 Historically, the co-op board was notorious for turning away applicants who failed to meet strict liquidity requirements or those whose "comings and goings would attract unwelcome publicity to the River House".
 Famously, Gloria Vanderbilt was rejected by the board in 1980.
 She accused the board of racism (she was in a relationship with African-American singer Bobby Short), while the board claimed she had been rejected on her merits.
 Other celebrities alleged to have been rejected by the board include Richard Nixon, Joan Crawford, Diane Keaton, and in 2014, the French Ambassador to the United Nations, François Delattre.

 The River Club

 Parts of the lower levels of the building are leased to the River Club, a private club that counts slightly more than half of the building's shareholders among its 900 or so members.
 It was the first social club with well-known members to accept both men and women.
-It featured a swimming pool, terrace overlooking the East River, tennis courts, and a ballroom.
+It featured a swimming pool, a terrace overlooking the East River, tennis courts, and a ballroom.